Turivny/RI-Reasoning-Model/README.md

 ![Sample Image](./images/tmpz1ufukqz.png)

 The Reflective Intelligence (RI) Reasoning Model represents an philosophical shift to human-AI collaboration.
-Rather than replacing human cognition, it amplifies it by functioning as an "inner voice" that mirrors and extends your natural thought processes.
+Rather than replacing human cognition, it amplifies it by functioning as an **"inner voice"** that mirrors and extends your natural thought processes.
 Unlike conventional AI systems, RI adapts to your specific context, modeling emotional dimensions and examining challenges from multiple perspectives.

-At its core, RI operates on "Semantic-Logic Programming"—a sophisticated integration of natural language understanding and computational logic.
-The true innovation lies in its focus on "programming through meaning"—leveraging the semantic understanding capabilities of language models to process logical instructions framed in human-intuitive terms.
+At its core, RI operates on **"Semantic-Logic Programming"**—a sophisticated integration of natural language understanding and computational logic.
+The true innovation lies in its focus on **"programming through meaning"**—leveraging the semantic understanding capabilities of language models to process logical instructions framed in human-intuitive terms.
 This allows for sophisticated direction of AI behavior through natural communication patterns rather than strict syntax rules.

 The result is a more natural, effective collaborative experience that enhances your thinking rather than simply supplying answers.